kamyy/d3d-to-webgl/README.md

 ## Getting Up and Running

+The easiest way to view the web page in action is to visit [http://www.kamyy.com](http://www.kamyy.com).

-You'll need to install **node.js** and **npm**, if you don't have these already.
+Otherwise, you'll need to install **node.js** and **npm**, if you don't have these already.
 I'm running versions 8.9.4 and 5.6.0 respectively.
 After cloning the repo, in a command shell, **cd** into the webgl folder and type **npm install** [enter] to resolve all package dependencies.
 Then type **npm start** [enter] to boot up a local web server that will serve the content.
 The WebGL SPA can then be viewed in a browser at **localhost:3000**.
 The content has been tested on several browsers including Internet Explorer 11, Microsoft Edge, Firefox Quantum, Safari and Google Chrome.

 ![hardwood screenshot](./screenshots/hardwood.png)